The 2021 Special Issue

 - Juliette Thariat, MD, PhD - Centre Baclesse / ARCHADE – Normandie Université (France)

-We invite papers from international authors knowledgeable in head and neck cancer management with particle therapy.
+The issue will feature research by international authors knowledgeable in head and neck cancer management with particle therapy.
 The articles within the special issue will cover the following topics:

 - Biology: Enhancements of Proton Therapy in Head and Neck Tumors, RBE, LET

-- Clinical: Indications, Level of Evidence, Clinical Trials
+- Clinical:: Indications, Level of Evidence, Clinical Trials

 - Physics: Treatment planning approaches, Monte Carlo robust optimization, Delivery, and quality assurance